 9. Will printing services be available in the Law Library?

-When the Spring 2021 semester begins, there will still be access to a printer in the Law Library, however, Penn State has changed its printer services over the summer to a cloud-based system called WEPA.
+Yes, there is printer service available in the library.
+Penn State printer services uses a cloud-based system called WEPA.
 Due to this change there will no longer be a free printing allotment for students.
 The printer will be located near the bottom of the 2nd floor Law Library stairs and is now on a cloud based system so students can print from their own devices.
 More information how to print, scan, print, and purchase pages can be found here.

 For more information about Law Library Services, please click here.

 1. Can I access Law Library Databases remotely?

 Yes.
 All Law Library databases, such as Lexis, Westlaw, and Bloomberg Law, as well as all other Law Library databases are accessible remotely.
 Click here to see the Law Library A-Z database list.
 In addition, Penn State Law students have access to all databases that the main University Libraries subscribes to which are available on the main library A-Z database list available here.

 2. If I have an issue with one of my database passwords, who should I contact?